Wizard! Chapter 227

 As the armies moved closer together, it became clear how much the humans outnumbered the demons.
 The demon army was about twice the size of what the demon lord William had faced off before had led- about four or five thousand total.
 There were several other demon armies of similar size elsewhere.
 Meanwhile the human army was over twenty thousand people.
 Even so, William found himself wishing the reinforcements would arrive soon.

 The demon army advanced until they met the human army… but even after that, they seemed to be advancing forward, if slowly.
 At the distance he was at, William couldn’t really see everything clearly… except one thing.
 Even on the chaotic battlefield, the Demon King stood out.
 He was big, though much of that was likely because of his intimidating armor.
 Though he had been back with what was presumably his elite forces, he continued to advance through the ranks of the demons.
 Every spell he launched claimed many lives… a tiny yet noticeable fraction of the human army.
 Then, seemingly without regard for his own safety, the Demon King actually stepped past the front ranks of his army.
-Even so, there was a clear area around him, several meters wide.
+Even so, there was a clear area around him, several yards wide.
 That was the reach of the spear he wielded, sweeping out in wide arcs and killing any who met with it.
 A company of knights moved to engage him, and to their credit some of them could reduce his effect to just killing one or a few of them at at time.
 However, he still used his magic to sew destruction throughout the battlefield.
 The Demon King even launched fireballs at areas where the army lines were overlapping, and though the demons usually survived his attacks… William didn’t think he even considered them as a variable to affect where he targeted.

 Even with the Demon King, the battle was not heavily in the demon’s favor.
 In other places the humans were holding their own or even winning.
 It was then that the Demon King changed his strategy.
 He picked up one of the knight in his gauntleted fist.
 William couldn’t say exactly how it was triggered, but he was certain about the results of what happened next, if nothing else.
 The knight exploded, not in a shower of flesh and blood, but in one that was somehow even more disturbing… at least to William.
 He knew that the knight’s soul had been destroyed.
 However, instead of the giant explosion he had expected… there was only a smaller one, merely knocking back those who were nearby.
 William wasn’t sure what exactly had happened, but he unfortunately had the chance to see it again soon afterwards.
 As the second knight died, William saw that as the explosion started billowing outward, much of the energy moved toward the Demon King, but instead of knocking him back or killing him… it seemed to enter him.
 William wasn’t sure what the results of that would be, but he could say it certainly wouldn’t be good.